 About the opportunity

 Why does Herts Aid need Befrienders?
 Herts Aid's volunteer befriender's offer support to our service users through positive one-to-one relationships, helping them to achieve the agreed outcomes of their support plan and by providing a supportive role which has been agreed by both parties.
 The role is to empower service users to move on with their lives What Activities Could I Help With?
 Befrienders play a unique role in the lives of our services users: They are not family or friends and are not paid to work with them.
 Befriending can be just taking time to have a chat, go for a walk or a coffee or some other social activity such as going to the cinema, bowling or shopping.
 What ongoing support/guidance will there be?
 You will be supported by a named staff member and will have regular 1-1 supervision with the Volunteer Co-ordinator who will be able to help with any questions you may have about your role.
 You will also attend regular volunteer meetings to meet with fellow volunteers and exchange ideas and support.
 What are the benefits of Volunteering at Herts Aid?
 You will have the opportunity to meet other volunteers and the feeling of knowing you are contributing to a very worthwhile cause.
 We also provide a certificated training programme which will increase your employability and teach you transferable skills.
 How Much Time Will I need To Give?
-Herts Aid asks that volunteers arrange to meet with service users once a week for 2-3 hours where possible.
+Herts Aid asks that volunteers arrange to meet with service users for a few hours each month.
 Will my expenses be paid?
 Herts Aid pays reasonable out of pocket expenses such as travel costs, within agreed guidelines.
 Will I need to attend an Interview?
 Yes, upon receipt of your application form, you will be invited to attend an interview.
 However, if you would like to have an informal chat first, please contact us.
 We will require two references and will arrange for you to have a DBS check.

 About Herts Aid